 In 2018, two key changes were made to the GP Patient Survey:

 Analyses were carried out by Ipsos MORI to measure the impact of these changes on the comparability of trend data.
-These analyses found that trend data was subject to context effects as a result of both changes to the questionnaire and the inclusion of 16-17-year-olds.
-As a result, the data that are presented here from the 2018 and 2019 GP Patient Surveys are not comparable with results from previous surveys.
+These analyses found that trend data was subject to both context effects as a result of changes to the questionnaire and the inclusion of 16-17-year-olds.
+As a result, the data presented here from the GP Patient Surveys carried out from 2018 onwards are not comparable with results from previous surveys.

 For more detailed information, please see the GP Patient Survey - Technical Annex.